There are many kinds of succulents you can grow:

 In this article, we’ll look at growing succulents indoors not air plants.
 Because anyone can grow succulents indoors!

 Succulents are made to order and perfect for growing indoors:

 - Built for the indoor conditions of dry air in our overheated homes

 - Perfect for the forgetful gardener who frequently goes for long periods neglecting to water their plants

 In addition to their easy to grow and easy-going nature, succulents offer a fascinating variety of plant form and bear flowers of rare exotic beauty.

 Most everyone is familiar with the schlumbergera – The Christmas Cactus!

 And you can keep many indoor succulents down to a small size or allow them to develop and fill whatever role you set for them.

 There’s no end to the many interesting succulents an avid enthusiast can find.
 But let me warn you!
 Collecting these unusual plants may become a mania.

-The First Indoor Succulent
+The First and Best Indoor Succulents

 Succulents and cacti are structurally adapted to withstand extreme drought and atmospheric dryness.